-Remote Start Climate Control

-Operation: If equipped with remote

-start, the climate control system

-may run when the vehicle is started

-remotely.
-The system will use the

-defrost setting if it is cold outside or

-turn on using the coldest settings if

-it is hot outside.
-The rear defog may

-come on during remote start based

-on cold ambient conditions.
-The

-rear defog indicator light does not

-come on during a remote start.
+Remote Start Climate Control Operation : If equipped with remote start, the climate control system may run when the vehicle is started remotely.
+The rear defog may come on during remote start based on cold ambient conditions.
+The rear defog indicator light does not come on during a remote start.

 If equipped, the heated seats will turn on if it is cold outside or the ventilated seats will turn on if it is hot outside.
 The heated and ventilated seat indicator lights may not come on during a remote start.
 If equipped, the heated steering wheel will come on in a remote start if it is cold outside.
 The heated steering wheel indicator light may not come on.
-See Vehicle Personalization ♀ 155, Remote Vehicle Start ♀ 37, and Heated and Ventilated Front Seats ♀ 69.